What You’ll Learn

 - Test a low-stakes AI draft — use Claude to write your next donor thank-you letter from a template and your donor data.
 It costs nothing and takes 20 minutes.

-- Review the kNot Today case study to see how Scottship Solutions built an AI-powered workflow for a 9-person nonprofit in 6 weeks with zero technical training required.
+- Review the Pender County Head Start case study to see how Scottship Solutions built an AI translation workflow for a rural early childhood nonprofit with zero technical training required.

 - Schedule a call with Scottship Solutions — we’ll map your current donor management workflow, identify where AI automation will have the highest immediate impact, and give you a clear scope of what implementation looks like for your organization.